-Turn your home into a festive wonderland with the most gorgeous flowers and bouquets from Euroflorist!
+Turn your home into a festive wonderland with the most gorgeous Christmas flowers from Euroflorist!
 But what exactly makes a flower a "Christmas flower"?
-And ever wonder why red and white are the go-to holiday colors?
+And ever wonder why red and white are the go-to holiday colours?

 On this special Christmas page, we’ve gathered everything you need to know about the most beautiful blooms for the holiday season.